BreakingBI/azure-docs/articles/sql-database/sql-database-automatic-scaling.md

     ![Sample Database](media/sql-database-automatic-scaling/create-database-2.jpg)

-# Create an Registered App in Azure Active Directory
+# Create a Registered App in Azure Active Directory

 Next, we need to register an app, commonly known as a Service Principal.
 For a primer on creating your first Azure SQL Database, see [Quickstart: Register an application with the Microsoft identity platform](../active-directory/develop/quickstart-register-app.md).